Alupotha/phishing/README.md

 6) Then run that phishing website on browser and enter credentials.

 7) That credentials store credentials.txt file.
+You can view that file and get that credentials easily.